envelope-zero/docs/content/en/docs/Usage/import/transactions.md

 - External Accounts are created multiple times if they are referenced multiple times during the same import action: [frontend#1017](https://github.com/envelope-zero/frontend/issues/1017)
 - A CSV file that is empty or only has one line leads to a blank page [frontend#1014](https://github.com/envelope-zero/frontend/issues/1014)
 - Using the "Import" button in quick succession leads to duplicate transactions [frontend#1013](https://github.com/envelope-zero/frontend/issues/1013)
-- The "Available From" field is not displayed [frontend#1066](https://github.com/envelope-zero/frontend/issues/1066)
-- When an error occurs on importing a transaction, the message is not cleared afterwards [frontend#1065](https://github.com/envelope-zero/frontend/issues/1065)